Create and edit notebooks

 The Find Usages action (Alt+F7) allows you to search for the references of your code element throughout the entire notebook.

 With code inspections, IntelliJ IDEA analyzes your code, searches for ways to optimize it, and detects potential and actual problems.
 You can always press Alt+Enter to show intention actions and select an available fix.
-For example, you can add a missing import statement:

 You can navigate to the initial declaration of a symbol and symbol's type from its usage.
 Select a variable and press Ctrl+B.